yubinTW/fastify-keycloak-adapter/README.md

 - `userPayloadMapper(userPayload)` defined the fields of `fastify.session.user` (optional)

-- `unauthorizedHandler(request, reply)` is a function to customize the handling (e.g. the response) of unauthorized requests (invalid auth token)
+- `unauthorizedHandler(request, reply)` is a function to customize the handling (e.g. the response) of unauthorized requests (optional)

 ## Configuration example